HM: Hybrid Masking for Few-Shot Segmentation: Related Work

-\textbf{Feature masking.} Zhang \textit{et al.}~\cite{Zhang2020SGOneSG} proposed Masked Average Pooling (MAP) to eliminate irrelevant feature activations to facilitate reliable mask prediction, where feature masking (FM) was introduced and utilized before average pooling.
-Afterwards, FM was widely adopted as the de-facto technique to achieve feature masking~\cite{Zhang2020SGOneSG,CANet,PFENet,PANet,yang2021mining,HSNet}.
-We note that, the FM method loses information about the target object in the process of feature masking.
-Specifically, it is prone to losing the fine-grained spatial details, which can be crucial towards generating precise segmentation mask.
-In this work, we compensate for the loss of target object details in FM technique via leveraging a simple input masking (IM) technique~\cite{OSLSM}.
+\textbf{Feature masking.} Zhang~\textit{et al.}~\cite{Zhang2020SGOneSG} proposed Masked Average Pooling~(MAP) to eliminate irrelevant feature activations which facilitates reliable mask prediction.
+In MAP, feature masking~(FM) was introduced and utilized before average pooling.
+Afterward, FM was widely adopted as the de-facto technique to achieve feature masking~\cite{Zhang2020SGOneSG,CANet,PFENet,PANet,yang2021mining,HSNet, VAT, ASNet}.
+We note that the FM method loses information about the target object in the process of feature masking.
+Specifically, it is prone to losing the fine-grained spatial details, which can be crucial for generating a precise segmentation mask.
+In this work, we compensate for the loss of target object details in FM technique via leveraging a simple input masking~(IM) technique~\cite{OSLSM}.

-\textbf{Input masking.} Input masking (IM)~\cite{OSLSM} is a technique to eliminate background pixels by multiplying the support image with its corresponding support mask.
+\textbf{Input masking.} Input masking~(IM)~\cite{OSLSM} is a technique to eliminate background pixels by multiplying the support image with its corresponding support mask.
 There were two key motivations behind erasing the background pixels.
-First, the network tends to be biased towards the largest object in the image, which may not be our target object to be segmented.
-Second, the variance of the output parameters will be increased by the background information.
-We observe that IM can preserve the fine details, however, it lacks target discrminative information, important for distinguishing between the foreground and the background.
+First, the largest object in the image has a tendency to dominate the network.
+Second, the variance of the output parameters increased when the background information was included in the input.
+We observe that IM can preserve the fine details, however, it lacks target discriminative information, important for distinguishing between the foreground and the background.
 In this work, we investigate the possibility of transferring object details present in the IM to enrich the FM technique, thereby exploiting the complementary strengths of both.